oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 ## Downloads

-If you are stuck or the App is not working as expected, you can download and install the completed App as follows:
+If you are stuck or the app is not working as expected, you can download and install the completed app as follows:
 1. [Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles%2Fnyc-gen-ai-app.zip) to download the completed application zip file.
 2. Import the **labfiles_nyc-gen-ai-app.zip** file into your workspace.
+To import the app, go to **App Builder > Import**.
-Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.
+3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.
 3. Once the application is installed, navigate to **App Builder > Workspace Utilities > Web Credentials**.
 4. Edit the **apex\_ai\_cred** details to match with your OCI API Key.
 Refer to the lab: [Configure the OCI API Keys](?lab=3-configure-oci) to create an OCI API Key.
      ![Web Credentials page](images/edit-web-cred.png " ")